Ableytner/abllib/README.md

 The log_error wrapper can be applied to functions to send any occured exception to the default logger.

 First, logging needs to be setup.
-In this example, the library-internal logging is used.
+In this example, this librarys' logging is used.
 ```py
 >> from abllib import log
 >> log.initialize()